xforever1313/roclongboarding.info/about/submit.md

 You can also submit an issue to our [GitHub](@Model.Site.Config["githubissues"]) with a suggestion if you have an account there.

 If you want your name or username to be included in the location post under a "Suggested By" section, indicate so in the submission.
 If you have a website, social media, whatever you want to associate with yourself, include that as well, and we'll link it to your name under the "Suggest By" section.
-If you do not explicitly indicate that your name under the "Suggested By" section, we'll assume that you do not want to.
+If you do not explicitly indicate that you want to use your name under the "Suggested By" section, we'll assume that you do not want to.

 ### Submit a Guest Post